There are several things to think about when you purchase a new furnace:

 - How much are you looking to spend on monthly heating bills?

-The furnace efficiency rating helps calculate how much energy you will need to heat your home and, in the long run, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your furnace needs to heat your home.
+The furnace efficiency rating helps calculate how much energy you will need to heat your home and, ultimately, how much it will cost you.
+Basically, the higher your furnace efficiency rating the less energy your heating system needs to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the number that reflects how much heat the furnace will provide compared to the amount of energy used to produce the heat.
-An example, if your heating system has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the value that reflects how much heat the furnace will provide compared to the amount of energy used to produce the heat.
+An example, if your heating system has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.

-Remember that this rating does not consider the potential heat lost through leaking or poorly installed duct work or attic insulation.
-The duct work in every home is different – some good quality, some substandard, so the AFUE rating does not include this in their rating.
-If you worry that your furnace or duct system is not energy efficient, give Service Experts a call today and we will give you a free in-home analysis and help you determine how much more energy and money you could be saving each month.
+Remember that this rating does not take into account the potential heat lost through leaking or poorly installed duct work or attic insulation.
+The duct work in each home is different – some good quality, some substandard, so the AFUE rating does not include this in their rating.
+If you worry that your heating system or duct system is not energy efficient, give Service Experts a call today and we will provide you with a free in-home analysis and help you find out how much more energy and money you could be saving each month.